loganmproffitt/Scaffold/README.md

 # Scaffold

 A structured yet breathable scheduling app.
-Includes a hour-based timeline, as well as customizable/modifyable events.
+Includes a hour-based timeline and intuitive event customization.

 To allow for structure and flexibility, users can add:
 - Blocks